 Col de la Forclaz de Montmin is a favourite late winter climb.
 Combined with the Annecy bike path, it’s the best way to do a loop of beautiful lake Annecy.
 And just for a little extra sweat I added the very nice Col de l’Epine first.
-This route video is pretty good:

 Starting from Annecy it’s a good 30 flat kilometres along the Annecy bike path before the climbing begins.
 I didn’t take many photos along-side the lake.
 But it’s a wonderful path built along an old railway line.

 The village of Marlens is beside the bike path and is the beginning of the 7 kilometre climb to Col de l’Epine.
 It’s a very quiet road, nice hairpins, and great views of the valley below and surrounding mountains.